defold/defold.github.io/privacy-policy.md

  * managing your account and relationship with us and improving your experience when using our Services;
  * improving our Services, for example by helping us fix bugs or providing Service updates;
  * research, surveying, and engaging with you, for example by sending communications (including by email) for these purposes;
  * marketing and promotion of our Services or related products, for example sending communications (including by email) for these purposes on our, or a third party's behalf.
-If you do not want us to use your data in this way please let us know by contacting us at: info@defold.com;
+If you do not want us to use your data in this way please let us know by contacting us at: info@defold.se;
  * to create reports, analysis or similar services for use by us for the purposes of research or business intelligence, for example to track potential problems or trends with our Services;
  * preventing cheating, crime or fraud.
 We may also need to pass your information to fraud prevention agencies and other organisations involved in crime and fraud prevention; and
  * as otherwise expressly set out in this Services Privacy Policy or as required by law.